Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 9. Test the same raid or the same area again.

-What You Should Notice: Directional cues can sound cleaner if the previous headset format was the real blocker.
+Expected result: Directional cues can sound cleaner if the previous headset format was the real blocker.

-How To Undo It: Switch Headset Format back to your earlier option.
+If you need to back out: Switch Headset Format back to your earlier option.

 ARC Raiders Audio FAQs